millerjs/modelm/README.md

 A OSX **Mechanical keyboard audio simulator** for your Mac keyboard written in [Rust](https://www.rust-lang.org/).

-> Get yourself clickity-clacking.
+> *Get yourself clickity-clacking.*

+Inspired by the [IBM Model M Keyboard](https://en.wikipedia.org/wiki/Model_M_keyboard) and a disproportionate love of clicky keyboards over non clicky keyboards, this is a simple program to simulate the Model M by providing audible keystroke feedback.

 ## Features
-`modelm` hooks into OSX Quartz Events to provide audible feedback for your kestrokes.
+To provide audible feedback for your keystrokes, `modelm` hooks into OSX Quartz Events and must be run as `root`.

 * **Positonal sounds** - Keys on the left sound like keys on the left.
 Keys on the right sound like Keys on the right.
-* **Dynamix resource loading** - You can pick your favorite clickity-clacks.
+* **Dynamic resource loading** - You can pick your favorite clickity-clacks.
 Just point `modelm` to a directory with sound bites.

 ## Usage